Greece Gambling Regulation

 Anti-Money Laundering Policies and Payment Restrictions

-Anti-Money LaunderingGreek law also aims to prevent illegal activities like terrorism financing and money laundering (AML).
+Anti-Money LaunderingGreek law also aims to prevent illegal activities like terrorist financing and money laundering (AML).
 It requires all licensed gambling operators to handle local customers’ payments via financial institutions and payment processors established in Greece, member states of the EU, or the European Economic Area.
 Greeks who play slot machines can fund their sessions solely with cash (coins or bills) or prepaid cards.

 Banks based in Greece must refrain from processing payments to and from unauthorized providers of online chance-based games.
 The use of cryptocurrencies like Bitcoin or Ethereum for betting purposes also violates the current Greek legislation.
 According to the Hellenic Gaming Commission, such decentralized currencies lack transparency and facilitate illegal transactions since they are outside the legal scope of any government or financial institution.